cube-drone/build-a-the-web-presentation/README.md

 Also: when you're running the system locally, in development, you'll probably want to hide almost all of the logs, only showing `warn`s and `error`s.

 ### Graphs & Charts
+Once you've released a new feature, how do you know that it's doing anything at all?
+How do you know that it's working?
+How do you know how fast it actually is in a production scenario?

+The answer to all of these questions and more is _in the graphs and charts_.

+Well, where do graphs and charts come from?

+Your application servers can emit all kinds of metrics while it's running, either pushing them directly into a time series database like InfluxDB, _or_ making them visible on a `/metrics` endpoint for a Prometheus scraper to hit regularly and gather data from.
+Either way, that data gets pulled into a big database for to be converted into charts and graphs.

+Charts and graphs are pretty addictive.
+You can set them up for pretty much any functionality under the sun.

 ### Feature Flagging
+With database-modifiable config and per-user flags, we have a lot of toggles that we can use to switch features on and off while they're in development.

+Simply turning a whole feature on or off with a `isSplartFeatureOn` flag in your config allows you to turn the feature on and off without tying that to a complete feature deployment on production, and allows you to ship partially complete features to master, allowing smaller, more frequent pushes.
+They're also great if you plan schedule a time to roll the feature out without having to do a deploy at a very specific moment in time.

+Using user tags, you can also flag the feature on, giving the users a `splartFeature` tag if they're allowed to see the `splartFeature`  before it hits general availability.
+We can use this, for example, to give QA users or beta users advanced access to a feature that's not availble to everyone just yet.

+A feature can also be rolled out gradually; in the global config you can set a `splartFeaturePercentage` - if the hash of a user's ID, modded by 100, is less than the `splartFeaturePercentage`, then they get to see the feature.
+If it's higher, they don't.

 ----